Worldremit/blog-trace-context-management-public/README.md

 #TL;DR

 Distributed trace context propagation breaks when tasks are saved in a repository.
 Brave context can be exported to `Map<String, String>` and restored from such a map.
-This allows to store tracing context along with a task in the repository and restore it when the task is executed.
+It allows storing tracing context and a task in the repository and restoring it when the task is executed.

 An implementation in Kotlin with a sample application is available [here](https://github.com/Worldremit/blog-trace-context-management).

 # Background